Select the location to display your tree. Lighted trees should be placed near a wall outlet.

 Once the branches have all fallen into place and appear evenly spaced, begin working your way up from the bottom layer, separating out the smaller branches within each larger branch (Image E).

 Spread the tips out in a V pattern (Image F).
 Alternating the direction of the tips will achieve the most natural and full appearance.
 Some tips will need to be directed vertically, and others should alternate side-to-side.
 The outermost tips can be curled upward for an upswept look or downward for an elegant downswept look.

 After you've worked your way to the top, step back from the tree to see if any further shaping is needed to fill in any gaps.

 For convenience, comfort and added safety, we suggest wearing gloves when fluffing an artificial Christmas tree.

 The key to a beautiful artificial tree is taking the time to ensure that each branch is shaped consistently throughout the tree.
 The first season requires the most fluffing, however, for future seasons, fluffing your tree will be much easier because the tree will retain much of the shape from the prior season.

-To achieve the most authentic appearance, find an image of a similar live tree, and try to mimic the direction of the branches and tips, or view the detailed closeup images of the tree that you purchased.
+To achieve the most authentic appearance, find an image of a similar live tree, and try to mimic the direction of the branches and tips.